 Support for multiple users

 CMSs come with an administration interface out of the box.
-It allows multiple users to log in to the system and edit content at the same time of keeping control of the versions.
+It allows multiple users to log in to the system and edit content at the same time as keeping control of the versions.
 Implementing something like that on a custom piece of software can be very complex, so if you require something like this is because you require a content management system.

-WordPress has the normal functionalities for a publishing flow and user roles, but If you want something more sophisticated in terms of roles and a special publications workflow where you want to include approval from different people, you should probably use Drupal.
+WordPress has the normal functionalities for a publishing flow and user roles, but If you want something more sophisticated in terms of roles and a special publication workflow where you want to include approval from different people, you should probably use Drupal.

 What about allowing external users to register and log in to the website? or allowing users to interact with the database? or restrict the content based on defined criteria for the user?.
 You can find plugins for everything in a CMS, but for features like the previous ones are better to develop them on a custom application.
-We will explain te reason in the following paragraph.
+We will explain the reason in the following paragraph.

 When using a CMS you will be tempted to resolve everything with a plugin, but when you resolve with a plugin what is missing with another one you start to create a dependency that is not always well synchronized.
 And without realizing, you will be hacking plugins or creating glue snippets so everything works correctly.
-In a custom development, you own the code, and you can extend the functionalities without strange dependencies.
+In custom development, you own the code, and you can extend the functionalities without strange dependencies.

 Preview of the content

-This is a very useful tool of a CMS, you can preview the content and keep it on draft before publishing it and even schedule the content to be published in a future date.
+This is a very useful tool of a CMS, you can preview the content and keep it on a draft before publishing it and even schedule the content to be published in a future date.
 Compared to a custom application where you have to code HTML you can only preview it by having a copy of the code and testing on your computer or publishing it online.